brenobaptista/blog/src/posts/customizing-terminal-with-zsh.md

 ### 1. Zsh

-Z shell is an alternative to Bash.
+<dfn><abbr title="Z shell">Zsh</abbr></dfn> is an alternative to Bash.
-Many of the useful features of bash were incorporated into zsh, but also many original features were added.
+Many of the useful features of Bash were incorporated into Zsh, but also many original features were added.

 [How to install Zsh](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH)

 ### 2. Oh My Zsh

-Oh My Zsh is a framework for managing your Zsh configuration.
+<dfn>Oh My Zsh</dfn> is a framework for managing your Zsh configuration.

 [How to install Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh)

 ### 3. Fira Code

-Fira Code is a popular and free monospaced font with programming ligatures.
+<dfn>Fira Code</dfn> is a popular and free monospaced font with programming ligatures.

 If you have Fira Code installed in your browser, you'll be able to see how cool it is with the example below:

 `!= ->> ++ :=`